Ayesha3130/TechSwap-App/README.md

 Using the instructions below, you can test out this app yourself.

-Check out the app by downloading "app-debug.apk" file under docs and run the app on Android Studio!
+Check out the app by downloading "app-debug.apk" and run the app on Android Studio!